Book of Storage Services

 - The Region Manager is responsible to managing all of the object storage information (e.g. Region) on DSF.

 - A region provides the high-level mapping between an object and the corresponding locations on Nutanix vDisk(s).
 Similar to a vDisk ID, offset and length.

 - Atlas Service

-- The Atlas Service is responsible for object lifecycle policy enforcement and performing garbage collection.
+- The Atlas Service is based on the MapReduce framework and is responsible for object lifecycle policy enforcement, garbage collection, tiering and more.

 The figure shows a detailed view of the Objects service architecture:

 The Objects specific components are highlighted in Nutanix Green.
 With objects there’s no concept of an “overwrite” hence the CxxD vs. CRUD (Create/Replace/Update/Delete).
 The commonly employed method for an object “overwrite” is to create a new revision or create a new object and point to the new object.